-Our diligent car accident attorneys work with crash victims in both North and South Carolina.
+Our diligent car accident attorneys work with collision victims in South Carolina.
 We have a thorough understanding of the rules that govern fault in these states and how they may affect your case for compensation.
 Contact us now to learn more.

 What You Need to Know About Dealing with Car Insurance Agents After a Crash

 - Insurance adjusters of the at-fault vehicle are not on your side.
 They do not represent you – they represent the person who caused your injuries and their own company.

 - The insurance adjuster may be pleasant and have you believe that he or she will handle your damage claim fairly, but the insurance company’s only goal is to minimize losses.

 - Never give a recorded or written statement to the insurance company without the advice of your attorney.

 - Do not sign any documents or accept payment from an insurance company without talking to your attorney.